techraed/grock-chain/README.md

 ### Stage 4 – Iterative improvement of the virtual machine and smart contracts

 ### Stage 5 – Experiments with cutting-edge ideas and technologies.

+# License

+This project is licensed under the Apache License, Version 2.0.
+See the `LICENSE` file in the repository root for details.